Welcome to Triad Weyrs!

 River Bluff Weyr - 4,800 miles (7,680 kilometers)

-View Complete Copyright Info | Visit Anne McCaffrey's Website
+View Complete Copyright Info | Credits | Visit Anne McCaffrey's Website

 All references to worlds and characters based on Anne McCaffrey's fiction are © Anne McCaffrey 1967, 2013, all rights reserved, and used by permission of the author.
 The Dragonriders of Pern© is registered U.S. Patent and Trademark Office, by Anne McCaffrey, used here with permission.
 Use or reproduction without a license is strictly prohibited.